crewtimer/crewtimer-points/README.md

 6. Optionally reference your visualizer from example/App.tsx.
 Regardless, your viewer will be available under 'Live Data' test page after adding to index.ts.  `yarn clean` may be needd to see your changes to index.ts or App.ts.
 7. Test your code (see Running Jest Tests below).
 8. Lint and format your code: ```yarn prepublishOnly```
-9. Bump the version in package.json.
+9. Bump the 'version' field in package.json.
+10. Edit README.md to add a reference to your new points engine.
-10. Commit your changes and do a pull request to crewtimer-points. (see Makig a pull requewst below)
+11. Commit your changes and do a pull request to crewtimer-points. (see Making a pull request below)

+Once a pull request is received, an admin will review your pull request and either make suggestions for change or accept your pull request.
+Once your pull request is accepted it will become live on crewtimer.com shortly thereafter.

 ## Running Jest Tests